My parrot got stuck up a tree!

 11. Learn to tell jokes

 If you believe you find it hard to remember jokes, then that’s what you’ll experience.
-So you could either change the belief first (see, (see, ‘Is What You’re Believing Holding You Back?’) or simply begin by remembering one simple joke.
+So you could either change the belief first (see, ‘How Beliefs Affect you’) or simply begin by remembering one simple joke.
 Tell that to as many people as will listen.
 Then learn another and repeat the exercise.
 Be careful, though; it can become addictive!
 You could also maintain a joke file on your computer or in a book.

 12. Laugh at yourself

 You don’t have to take yourself seriously.
 If you’re alive, you’ve probably done some embarrassing or silly things.
+(I’ll admit to more than a few!)
 Sharing them with others not only gives them a laugh but shows your human side.
 It’ll improve your ability to find and express humour.
-Learn to tell them to others in a funny way.
-Having other people laugh is a great way to experience laughter yourself (after all it is contagious!)
+Learn to relate your mistakes to others in a funny way.
+Having other people laugh is a great way to experience laughter yourself (after Laughter is Contagious!)